Android 3DS SDK

 fun getSDKReferenceNumber(): String?

-5. The method getSDKEphemeralPublicKey
+The function getSDKEphemeralPublicKey

-The SDK Ephemeral Public Key.
+Returns the SDK Ephemeral Public Key.
 An ephemeral key pair is used to establish a secure session between the 3DS SDK and the ACS during the challenge flow.

 fun getSDKEphemeralPublicKey(): String?

-6. The method getMessageVersion
+The function getMessageVersion

 fun getMessageVersion(): String?